nebudev14/Shopping-Spree/README.md

 # Shopping-Spree
-A website that gathers the cheapest school supplies for you to buy
+A website that gathers the cheapest school supplies for you to buy.

+Submission for Explore Hacks 2021

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).